HackingFromHomeHackathon/november-2020/submissions/bbrout-education.md

 The classroom environment may change from the present system to families hiring teachers in online programs.
 An example may be that a teacher would have three or four families as client families and teach all of their children, or adults, in conjunction with other teachers.
 This may be a far more successful education model.

+## Monetizing

+Monetizing online classrooms to empower teachers to teach and students to learn can take many different paths.
+And probably will.
+There is a need to organize, manage and market helping teachers with online classrooms and parents with home schooling.
+This requires a business plan and people to get the word out to teachers of what is available to them.
+Also, parents and adults need to find teachers for home schooling projects.

+It may also be possible that monetization of online education with teachers in support could have rewards for useful projects.
+There could be some developments that have a direct impact on innovation and the humanities and can themselves be monetized.

+Another idea is that there could be some tokenization of online education.

+## Work to be Done

+The Jitsi platform has advantages to being used in the field of education.
+It is easy to log into a meeting and a number of classrooms can be going on at the same time.
+Activity logging may need to be improved.

+Documentation and video instruction is needed.
+Clear instructions and hand-holding will be necessary for teachers and teachers need to know how to hand-hold students.
+Anything that helps here is a huge bonus.

+Collaboration needs to be organized and encouraged.
+This takes people to do this.

+People are needed to handle marketting and getting the word out.